Skip to Main Content

 Assistant Directors

-Experienced 1st and 2nd ADs managing productions across Cape Town, Johannesburg, and the Garden Route.
+Skilled 1st and 2nd ADs managing shoots across Cape Town, Johannesburg, and the Garden Route.

-The assistant director drives the organizational engine of South African production, where world-class facilities, diverse locations, and favorable exchange rates make it Africa's leading filming destination.
-From coordinating at Cape Town Film Studios to managing location shoots on Table Mountain, in Kruger National Park, or along the Garden Route, the 1st AD navigates a production environment that offers first-world infrastructure alongside extraordinary natural settings.
+Here is how this works in practice.
+The assistant director drives the organizational engine of South African production, where top-tier facilities, varied locations, and favorable exchange rates make it Africa's top filming destination.
+From setting up at Cape Town Film Studios to managing location shoots on Table Mountain, in Kruger National Park, or along the Garden Route, the 1st AD navigates a production environment that gives first-world infrastructure alongside extraordinary natural settings.

-NeedAFixer connects you with South African ADs who bring deep experience across the country's production landscape.
-Our network includes professionals experienced at Cape Town Film Studios, Sasani Studios in Johannesburg, and on location across the Western Cape and KwaZulu-Natal, with practical knowledge of NFVF and dtic production incentives, and the logistics of coordinating shoots that span urban, safari, and coastal environments.
+Here is the short of it.
+NeedAFixer connects you with South African ADs who bring deep experience across the country's production scene.
+Our network has pros skilled at Cape Town Film Studios, Sasani Studios in Johannesburg, and on location across the Western Cape and KwaZulu-Natal, with practical knowledge of NFVF and dtic production incentives, and the logistics of setting up shoots that span urban, safari, and coast sets.

 ACT 01